 - Core and peel apples.
 Cut into bite-size pieces.

-- Combine apples, apple cider, brown sugar, honey and 1/2 teaspoon salt in a Dutch oven over medium heat.
+- Combine apples, apple cider, brown sugar, honey, and 1/2 teaspoon salt in a Dutch oven over medium heat.
 A slow cooker or instant pot can be used to speed things up.

 - Cook apples until soft (around 20 minutes).
 Stir often while cooking.

 - Remove from the heat and add lemon juice, cinnamon, and vanilla.

 - Puree the mixture until smooth (a blender works well for this).